Welcome to the website of the Faculty Library of Management and Economics

 Please note:

-Clear your space as soon as you no longer need it, thus allowing others to use it.
+Clear your space as soon as you no longer need it and allow others to use it.

-The purpose of the break clock is solely to support fair use of space and to help ensure that everyone has enough room to work.
+The purpose of the parking disc is solely to support the fair use of space and to help ensure that everyone has enough room to work.

 Thank you for your understanding and your help!